MahnoorWaheed/movie-browsing/README.md

         flutter run

 4. Testing Functionalities:

+        i.
 Initial Movie Fetch: Once the app starts, it should automatically fetch the first page of movies from the API.
             •	The movies will be displayed in a grid format.
-            •	You should see a loading spinner until the movies are loaded.
+            •	You should see a loading spinner until the movies are loaded. ii.
 Error Handling:
             •	If there is an issue fetching the movies (e.g., network failure), an error message should be displayed.

         Testing the Search Functionality: